Pulled Groin MuscleThe SportsMD Editors

 Strengthening of the groin muscle groups is another way to prevent injury.
 Care must be focused on ensuring that the adductor/flexor muscle group gets the same attention in the weight room as the quadriceps, hamstring and abductor muscle groups.
 Balancing out the number of exercises for each muscle group is one way to keep the muscle groups in balance.

 One of the most important ways to prevent groin injuries is to effectively warm-up the muscle tissue prior to competing.
-The purposes of warm-up are twofold.
+The purposes of a warm-up are twofold.
 The first is to gradually increase the core temperature of the muscle tissue and the second is to prepare the muscles for dynamic activity.

 Athletes should participate in 10-15 minutes of warm-up.
 One effective way to accomplish this is through a light jog.
 The athlete should continue jogging until he/she has broken into a light sweat.
 Any activity using the large muscle groups of the body can be effective as a warm-up.